Big Machine Records: History

-Spotify issue
+Spotify dispute

 On November 3, 2014, Swift removed all but one of her songs from Spotify after indications of her disapproval of the streaming service emerged in July of the same year.
-Swift, statistically one of the world's most popular music artists at the time, had previously delayed the streaming of her 2012 album, Red.
+Swift, one of the world's most popular musicians at the time, had previously delayed the streaming of her 2012 album, Red.

 Big Machine country music artists Justin Moore and Brantley Gilbert removed their music from Spotify on November 12, 2014.
 Like Swift, both artists allowed a single song to remain on the streaming platform.

 After Swift and Big Machine withdrew her catalog from Spotify in November 2014, the streaming service launched a social media campaign to persuade Swift to return and, in a statement on its website, claimed that 16 million of over 40 million users had played her music in the preceding 30-day period.

 In mid-November, Borchetta disputed figures released by Spotify that claimed that Swift would receive US$6 million annually from the streaming site—Borchetta said in a Time magazine interview that Swift was paid a total of US$500,000 over the previous 12 months.
 Spotify responded to Borchetta, by clarifying that Swift had been paid US$2 million for global streaming over the year-long time frame.
 Spotify further explained: "We [Spotify] paid Taylor [Swift]'s label and publisher roughly half a million dollars in the month before she took her catalog down".
 According to Borchetta, the amount Swift earned from streaming her music videos on the Vevo site was greater than the payout she received from Spotify.

 Borchetta then clarified in a February 2015 interview that Swift's catalog would be permitted on a streaming service "that understands the different needs that we [Swift and Big Machine] have," whereby "the choice to be [on the free, ad-supported tier] or not" is provided.
 Borchetta argued that Swift's musical oeuvre is "arguably the most important current catalog there is" and stated that the streaming issue is "about each individual artist, and the real mission here is to bring ... attention to it."

 Taylor Swift's catalog returned to Spotify in June 2017.